Implicit Bias Conversation for Change Course

 Watch Promo Enroll in Course

-Because of this socialization and gendered difference in reporting for male and female athletes, administration may often have its own expectation regarding how, when or whether female or male athletes should bring concerns forward.
-This expectation can cause administration to listen more closely to complaints from one group and a less closely to complaints from the other.
+Because of this socialization and bias, the administration often has its own expectations regarding how, when, or whether female or male athletes should bring concerns forward.
+This expectation can cause the administration to listen more closely to complaints from one group and less closely to complaints from the other or affect the response of the administration or investigators to the complaints of the athletes, even if the complaints come from a place of bias.

-Each layer of these socialized, gendered and biased responses creates separate risks to the student, the coach and to the university.
-These risks cause substantial harm to many programs, coaches and universities.
-That risk can be managed, and the harm reduced.
-As these risks are partly the result of subconscious processes, a tiered, or stepped approach to education is normally best.
+Each layer of these socialized, gendered, and biased responses creates separate risks to the student, the coach, and the university.
+These risks cause substantial harm to many programs, coaches, and universities.
+That risk can be managed, and the damage reduced.

 Carlette has 30+ years of senior leadership in professional and collegiate sports organizations with comprehensive experience in business, sports leadership, transition, and wellbeing.
 She is an internationally recognized Sports Life Coach, a professional speaker, and the CEO of Patterson Sports Ventures.